yubber/mauga-nipple-series/README.md

 to do this, add a [language code](https://github.com/Zezombye/overpy#translations) to the line `#!translations en ko`

-there are some strings that must be translated in `pvnip.opy` itself. i've marked them at the top.
+there are some strings that must be translated in `strings.opy` itself. i've marked them at the top.

 ### .po file